 In addition, graduates may also pursue further postgraduate training and/or study and those who have the Graduate Basis for Chartership with the British Psychological Society may, for example, pursue clinical training.

-Alfonzo points to three key reasons for staying at Middlesex for his masters.
-"Firstly, Middlesex was one of the few universities to offer my chosen MSc course.
-Secondly, the staff are knowledgeable and the facilities are amazing.
+Middlesex was one of the few universities to offer my chosen MSc course and the staff are knowledgeable and the facilities are amazing.
 The staff expertise is evident in their research areas and publications.
-Thirdly, being a Middlesex alumnus, I was entitled to a discount towards the course fees."